What is IRS Form 1040 Schedule 1?

 - Schedule 1 adjustments to income reduce your adjusted gross income without having to itemize deductions.

-Form 1040 may be the main form people think of at tax time, but most taxpayers need to attach one or more additional forms, or schedules, to their federal income tax return.
-One of those forms is Schedule 1 (Form 1040), which lists additional types of income that aren't listed on Form 1040, as well as some additional adjustments to income.
+While Form 1040 may be the main form people think of at tax time, most taxpayers need to attach one or more additional forms, or schedules, to their federal income tax return.
+One of these forms is Schedule 1 (Form 1040), which lists additional types of income not included on Form 1040, as well as some additional adjustments to income.

-Of course, if you use TurboTax to file your tax return, you just need to answer a few questions and we'll complete the right forms based on the information you provide.
-Still, it's a good idea to familiarize yourself with the forms you need so you know what to look for when you review your tax return before filing.
+If you use TurboTax to file your tax return, you just need to answer a few questions, and we'll complete the right forms based on the information you provide.
+However it's still a good idea to familiarize yourself with the forms you need so you know what to look for when reviewing your tax return before filing.

-Before the IRS and the Treasury redesigned Form 1040 in 2018, it included several lines for reporting various income types, with a line as a catchall for "Other Income."
+Before the IRS and the Treasury redesigned Form 1040 in 2018, it included several lines for reporting various income types, including a catchall for "Other Income."
 It also included several lines for adjustments to income, also known as "above-the-line" deductions.

 The new version gives taxpayers just a handful of lines for reporting the most common types of income, such as:

-The need to report any other income types and adjustments to income didn't go away — that reporting has simply moved to Schedule 1.
+The need to report other income types and adjustments didn't go away — that reporting simply moved to Schedule 1.

-Part I of Schedule 1 is where you'll report the following types of income:
+Part I of Schedule 1 is where you'll report additional income, including:

 - taxable refunds of state and local income taxes